appium/appium/docs/en/writing-running-appium/tutorial/swipe/simple-element.md

 ### Android: UIAutomator2

-With UIAutomator2 driver, by default, we see only elements on screen.
-If an elements container covers the area inside and outside of the current view port then a part of its content won't be visible.
+By default UIAutomator2 driver only returns element, which are visible on the screen.
+If a container is split between the visible and invisible parts of the viewport then a part of its content won't be visible.

 ![simple-element-swipe.png](images/simple-element-swipe.png)